thermotools/thermopack/addon/pycThermopack/README.md

 pycThermopack: Python interface for Thermopack

-For examples on how to use, see `example.py`.
+For examples on how to use, see `example.py`, and `../pyExamples/`

 # Prerequisites

 Before you build (and possibly install) pycThermopack, make sure that you have compiled thermopack using the provides Makefiles or Visual Studio solution files.
-Compiling using GNU (Linux) or Intel (Windows) FORTRAN should be straight forward.
+Compiling using GNU/Intel (Linux) or Intel (Windows) FORTRAN should be straight forward.
 If you prefer another compiler, you will need to tweake the get_platform_specifics method in thermo.py to get the module exports correct.
 These exports are compiler